thalescomp/Project-Descriptions-for-Review/DevOps/P0_Sample_Submission.md

 **April 13**

-Now - 1/month
+* Currently: 1/month
-Ideal - maybe 2-3/week
+* Ideally: maybe 2-3/week

 #### How long does it take to deploy a new feature or bugfix from "code checked in to repository" to "feature is live to customers"?